 Typical Format: Scheduling of this course is not in the traditional lecture/laboratory format.
-For specifics in the frequency of meeting times, and the topic of research for each section, check the Directory of Classes and/or the bulletin board outside of 204 Conradi.
+For specifics in the frequency of meeting times, and the topic of research for each section, check the Directory of Classes and/or the bulletin board in 1067 King Life Sciences.